tony-zg/crypto-app/README.md

 Live demo: https://glittery-praline-aa7466.netlify.app

-This reponsive application uses an external api from Coingecko to show relevant cryptocurrency data that is included:
+This responsive application uses an external api from Coingecko to show relevant cryptocurrency data that is included:

 - Show a range of different cryptocurrencies
 - Search specific cryptocurrency by its name